-The Company serves as general partner of hedge funds and private equity funds that were established for the purpose of providing investment alternatives to both its institutional and qualified retail clients.
+The Company serves as general partner of a hedge fund that was established for the purpose of providing investment alternatives to both its institutional and qualified retail clients.
 The Company holds variable interests in these funds as a result of its right to receive management and incentive fees.
-The Company's investment in and additional capital commitments to these hedge funds and private equity funds are also considered variable interests.
-The Company's additional capital commitments are subject to call at a later date and are limited to the amount committed.

-The Company assesses whether it is the primary beneficiary of the hedge funds and private equity funds in which it holds a variable interest in the form of general and limited partner interests.
-In each instance, the Company has determined that it is not the primary beneficiary and therefore need not consolidate the hedge funds or private equity funds.
-The subsidiaries' general and limited partnership interests, additional capital commitments, and management fees receivable represent its maximum exposure to loss.
-The subsidiaries' general partnership and limited partnership interests and management fees receivable are included in other assets on the consolidated statement of financial condition.
+The Company assesses whether it is the primary beneficiary of the hedge fund in which it holds a variable interest in the form of general partner interests.
+The Company has determined that it is not the primary beneficiary and therefore need not consolidate the hedge fund.
+The subsidiaries' general partnership interests and management fees receivable represent its maximum exposure to loss.
+The subsidiaries' general partnership interests and management fees receivable are included in other assets on the consolidated statement of financial condition.
+As of December 31, 2020, the Company does not have variable interest in the form of general partnership interests or management fees receivables.